AakashPatania/Azure-Retail-Sales-Analytics-Delta-Lake-Pipeline/README.md

+# Designed and implemented an end-to-end Azure Data Engineering Lakehouse solution to transform Adventure Works retail data into actionable business insights

 # **PROJECT OVERVIEW**

 This project demonstrates a fully functional end-to-end Azure data engineering pipeline using the Adventure Works dataset.
 The solution follows a modern Lakehouse architecture and includes data ingestion, raw and transformed data storage, ETL processing, data warehousing, and business intelligence reporting.